robinoldman/bike-site/README.md

 ## ABOUT THE PROJECT

-Mountain hangman is an unreal project created for my PP2 with Code Institute.
-Mountain hangman is a website which is a simple hangman style game that can be played with an interactive keyboard.
+Mountain hangman is an unreal project created for my PP2  project with Code Institute.
+Mountain Hangman is a website which is a simple hangman style game that can be played with an interactive keyboard.

 ## ABOUT THE WEBSITE

 The Web site is a simple 1 page website that allows users to play the hangman game easily.
-It contains a hidden word, an tnt picture with a fuse that changes when a wrong letter is guessed and a an interactive keyboard.
+It contains a hidden word, a tnt picture with a fuse that changes when a wrong letter is guessed and an interactive keyboard.

 ## INDEX